 A great portfolio means getting noticed by clients; getting noticed means getting booked; and getting booked means making money.
 This is why it’s so key to have an amazing portfolio up and running to show off all your hard work.
 And what makes an amazing portfolio?
 Amazing work, of course!

 Choosing images can seem daunting, especially if you have a lot of material.
-But there are some easy tips on how you can get it done quickly—and painlessly!
+But there are some easy tips on how you can get it done quickly so that you can begin displaying them on your online portfolio.

 Start by Sorting